 - Releases all locks immediately after transaction abort

-sLog is a secondary in-memory log stream that stores log records for non-versioned operations (such as metadata cache invalidation, lock acquisitions, and so on).
-The sLog is:
+The SLOG is a secondary in-memory log stream that stores log records for non-versioned operations (such as metadata cache invalidation, lock acquisitions, and so on).
+The SLOG is:

 - Low volume and in-memory

 - Persisted on disk by being serialized during the checkpoint process

 - Periodically truncated as transactions commit

 - Accelerates redo and undo by processing only the non-versioned operations

 - Enables aggressive transaction log truncation by preserving only the required log records

 The cleaner is the asynchronous process that wakes up periodically and cleans page versions that are not needed.

 ADR improvements in SQL Server 2022 (16.x) Preview

 There are several improvements to address persistent version store (PVS) storage and improve overall scalability.
 For more information about new features of SQL Server 2022 (16.x) Preview, see What's new in SQL Server 2022 (16.x) Preview.